Sadicto/Space-Diplomacy-And-Warfare-Overhaul/README.md

 - Knights and Wanderers are not fully integrated into the affinity system, they get treated as Warriors or Diplomats respectively.
 - AI attack strength against the player is the same as against other empires, which can be harder than intended if you don’t have *Defensive Ships in Player Colonies* installed.
 - Not balanced for Uber Turret yet.
+- Uninstalling the mod leaves behind the diplomacyWarfareOverhaulDB file in Spore/Games/Game0.
+You can delete it manually, but leaving it there shouldn't have any negative effect.

 This is a very large mod that changes many aspects of the game.
 For any issues or suggestions, contact me on Discord or create an issue on GitHub.